FREQUENTLY ASKED QUESTIONS:

 2.)
 What is the cost for a pre-drawn house plan?

-Construction sets for our plans are typically under $1,500.
-If you would like to have the plans customized, the total cost is usually between $5,000-$10,000.
+Construction sets for our plans are typically around $1,500.
+If you would like to have the plans customized, the total cost can range from $3,000-$10,000.
 This is a fraction of the cost of hiring a local architect to design a custom plan, where you will usually pay between 4% to 12% of the total construction cost.
 Therefore, pre-drawn house plans are a cost-effective way to purchase blueprints when building a custom home.

 1.)
 What is Architectural Overflow's Return/Exchange Policy?